hoast/hoast/packages/process-custom/README.md

 # @hoast/process-custom

 Allows you to provide your own custom process functions.
-Extends base-process where the overridabel functions can be provided via the options.
+Extends base-process where the overridable functions can be provided via the options.
 Helps you from having to create a package for simple one-off behaviour.

 ## Install